regen-network/testnets/kontraua/README.md

 ### Become a Genesis validator

-If you are looking for joining the testnet after the genesis, please check [How to run your  validator](#how-to-run-your-validator)
+If you are looking for joining the testnet after the genesis, please check [Start your validator](#start-your-validator)

 *This section applies ONLY if you are wishing to validate from the genesis block.
 This process will close at 0900UTC on 12th March 2020.